MichaelJbyte/Microsoft-365-Admin-Center/README.md

 My next course of action was to add user accounts to this environment.
 Clicking the "Users" tab on the left, I proceed to create three types of users that will have different roles related to the rest of the lab:
 * User with licenses [1]
 * User with no licenses [2]
-* User with licenses, inteded to be blocked [3]
+* User with licenses, intended for account blocking [3]
 ___________________________________________________________________________
 ![photo2](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/aaf7baaeba50e5112922c82cb9f6a1fa9608f17e/add_user02.png)
 ___________________________________________________________________________

 When creating the accounts, I took note of all the available options that are presented during creation such as **password creation, product license distribution, roles, and contact/personal information.**

-After selectively constructing each user account, I view the new list of three users I created.
-Clicking on a user displays a user detail panel which houses a variety of information such as:
+After selectively constructing each user account, I reviewed the list of newly created users.
+Clicking on a user displays a user detail panel which contains key information such as:
 * Account details
 * Password resetting
 * Active licenses & apps